josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🈸_Dispatch_And_Training/🗣️_survivor_scripts_and_institutional_voiceover.md

 Tone-loss operates as a form of containment: it keeps the story speakable but **unfelt**.
 Readers are trained to process trauma as policy vocabulary, safely abstracted from human consequence.

 To study tone-loss is therefore to trace **where empathy is edited out** — where risk management replaces recognition.

+> *They cut off pieces of you, until you fit.*

 ---

-## 3️⃣ Credit, Consent, and Erasure
+## 🚩 Credit, Consent, and Erasure
 Many case studies originate in consent forms that promise “training use only.”
 But consent without context is not sovereignty.
 When stories are re-told without the author’s ongoing participation, the institution gains both **narrative control** and **ethical insulation**.